skeema/skeema/doc/options.md

 ### errors

-Commands | lint
+Commands | diff, push, lint
 --- | :---
 **Default** | *empty string*
 **Type** | string
 **Restrictions** | Deprecated as of Skeema v1.3

-This option controlled the functionality of `skeema lint` in Skeema v1.2.
+This option controlled the linter functionality in Skeema v1.2.
 As of Skeema v1.3 it is now deprecated, in favor of using separate `lint-*` options for each linter rule.
 This change has been made to avoid having a cumbersome list in a single option value.

-If set, this option will still function in Skeema v1.3+, but it can only control the three linter rules that existed in Skeema v1.2.
-If this option is set alongside the newer-style `lint-*` options, the newer-style options take precedence.
+If set, this option will still function in Skeema v1.3, but it can only control the three linter rules that existed in Skeema v1.2.
+Users should migrate their configuration to the new options.

 ### exact-match